 I draw my inspiration, therapeutic skills and consultation style from my upbringing, work experiences and the places I have resided.
-I am a British Asian woman born in London, England and currently reside in San Francisco, USA.
-I am a therapist, educator, consultant, writer, mother and curious about life.
+I identify as an Asian Indian woman.
+I was born in London, England and currently reside in San Francisco, US.
+I am a therapist, educator, coach, consultant, writer, mother, embrace diversity and curious about life.

 Education and Work

-Currently I am full-time faculty, Assistant Professor in the MA Counseling Psychology Program at The Wright Institute, Berkeley.
+I am full-time Faculty, Associate Professor in the MA Counseling Psychology Program at The Wright Institute, Berkeley.
 I also teach classes in the MS Counseling Program at San Francisco State University.
-In addition I provide counseling, therapy and clinical supervision at my private practice in San Francisco, California.
+In addition I provide counseling, therapy and clinical supervision at my private practice in California.
 Other services include national and international consultation, coaching and training services.

 I have extensive experience of providing community mental health and school based mental health services.
 For further information about my work, please visit my LinkedIn profile.